heyjustinbavier/tny-tech-assessment/README.md

 Take home tech assessment for The New Yorker.

 Downloading the project:
-1. Clone repository, change into the directory: cd tny-tech-asseessment
+1. Clone repository, change into the directory: cd tny-tech-assessment
 2. Install dependencies: npm install

 Running the development server: